 Nothing seems to disturb the quietness of the University of Ibadan’s campus in the late afternoon.
 It is the end of classes and students are slowly making their way to the main gate or hang around the halls of residence.
 While some are playing football and tennis, others are chatting in small groups, checking on … Continue reading ““Praise the Lord!”: Bible Study at the University of Ibadan”

-On October 31st, 2022, Vincent Favier presented a thesis chapter entitled “‘L’accueil des nouveaux bacheliers’: Students discovers the academic environment” during the workshop “Religions on Campus: Coexisting Traditions, Reformulating the Secular and Life Projects” that took place at LASDEL, Niamey, Niger.
+On October 31st, 2022, Vincent Favier presented a thesis chapter entitled “‘L’accueil des nouveaux bacheliers’: Students discover the academic environment” during the workshop “Religions on Campus: Coexisting Traditions, Reformulating the Secular and Life Projects” that took place at LASDEL, Niamey, Niger.

 Sunday Dancing Club at MFM